No photos or art work today, just a straight up rant…..

 On the flip side, I’m sure this article will get me in a lot of heat, mainly by those who are contributing to the weakness.

-There is a rare breed of people out there who are also ranting about this and will understand where I am coming from, regardless of being male or female.
+There is a rare breed of people out there (Both men & women) who are also fired up about this and will understand where I am coming from, regardless of being male or female.
 I have a funny feeling it’s on the minds of many and I do not stand alone.

 Weak Bodies have become common place and the age range is REALLY starting to stretch.
 Did you ever think there would come a day when a 6 year old would say he / she doesn’t want to play?
 Did you ever think that running 2 minutes would exhaust someone?
 I NEVER imagined such days would come, but they have come and they are HERE.

-If the teacher is allowed to describe such slow movement as “walking”, which is actually slower than a 8 month old baby crawling, then guess who allowed this lackluster effort to be accepted as “Physical Education”?
+If the teacher is allowed to describe such sloth like movement as “walking”, which is actually slower than a 8 month old baby crawling, then guess who has allowed this lackluster effort to be accepted as “Physical Education”?
 Look at the top.

-Guess what happens to the Teacher or Athletic Coach for creating a challenging Physical Education environment?
+Guess what happens to the Teacher or Athletic Coach who dares to create a challenging Physical Education environment?
 He / She will be reprimanded by the Administration.

 Teachers and Coaches are becoming the enemy to those who are expected to work hard or earn their way on to the starting line up.
 Many Administrators allow the parents to complain or cry about the required work of their child and then the Coach is reprimanded and asked to lessen the expectations.